EEO - Harassment: New York

 Federal law and guidance on this subject should be reviewed together with this section.

-- New York's law on harassment is generally more expansive than the federal statutes.
+- New York's law on harassment is generally more expansive than federal law.
 See Prohibition Against Harassment.

 - Unlawful workplace harassment consists of quid pro quo or hostile work environment harassment.
 See Forms of Harassment.